Individual Therapy

 Each of our therapists offers Individual Therapy.
 Please check out their individual bio pages to learn what they specifically treat.
-Below is a list of common issues address in Individual Therapy:

 - Depression